It’s Okay To Not Be Okay On ‘R U OK Day’

 Not stressed There is quite a bit on my plate I’m not coping

 This scale is designed to assess the relative amount of emotional stress we experience on a daily basis.
-We all have a different threshold for stress and anxiety, and it is important to understand that your ‘5’ or ‘10’ on this scale may look very different to someone else’s.
-Being able to recognise your current stress level is the first step in recovering or maintaining our mental health.
-While you evaluate your own stress level, ask yourself, ‘when is the time to say I’m not okay?’
-Again, this point is different for everyone.
+We all have a different threshold for stress and anxiety.
+So, it is important to understand that your ‘5’ or ‘10’ on this scale may look very different to someone else’s.

 You might not feel comfortable sharing with people that you are not okay, and that’s your decision.
 You shouldn’t feel shamed into acknowledging you might need help.
-And if you’re asking the question, it’s important to recognise that some people just aren’t comfortable opening up and saying they’re not okay.
-Sometimes we need a small reminder that it’s okay to not be okay.
-R U OK Day is an excellent opportunity to have open discussions about mental health, and encourages people to reflect on their own mental health, and to acknowledge that sometimes, they may not be okay.
+If you’re asking the question, it’s also important to recognise that some people just aren’t comfortable opening up and saying they’re not okay.